morgangraphics/ansible-role-nvm/README.md

     nvm_dir: ""

 *NVM will, by default, install the `.nvm` directory in the home directory of the user e.g. `/home/user1/.nvm`.
 You can override the installation directory by changing this variable e.g. `/opt/foo/nvm`.
-Will respect Ansible substitution variables e.g. `{{ansible_env.HOME}}`*
+This variable will respect Ansible substitution variables e.g. `{{ansible_env.HOME}}`*

 NVM Profile location Options are .profile, .bashrc, .bash_profile, .zshrc